 Today, I believe policies, programs, and systems generally fall into one of the two “fish” categories—“feed” or “teach”— and some might do a bit of both.
 This differentiation can be applied nearly across the board, from a soup kitchen in a church basement to a program to prepare students for educational success after secondary school.
 The same can be said of government programs, whether they involve, for example, providing education to parents along with funds to buy food for infants and children at nutritional risk or that provide temporary financial assistance for securing childcare.

-Surely we can all agree that it is critically important to devote resources to helping those with basic, immediate needs who are not able to access or afford them.
+Surely nonprofits, philanthropy, and government can all agree that it is critically important to devote resources to helping those with basic, immediate needs who are not able to access or afford them.
 And it is certainly the case that many, if not most, programs—including many focused on hunger or homelessness—are also trying to refer people to “teach to fish” programs.
 All of this is part of a giant, complex ecosystem, one that in the 21st century has become a multi-billion-dollar “industry” employing tens of millions of people.
 That does not change the straightforward reality that some of those efforts are not—quite deliberately—aimed specifically at advancing people along a pathway to lifelong success, but often do provide support that may be able to prepare them to advance.
 Some other efforts, no matter how well intentioned, may be completely disconnected from the particular task of supporting people to meet milestones along the pathway.

 Let me explain, using as an example a charitable organization that provides free backpacks to schoolchildren in a neighborhood where those kids really need them.
 Don’t get me wrong: giving backpacks to kids who don’t have them to carry their books to school deserves support.
 But at the end of the day, questions still remain: Does using whatever resources it took make the right kind of difference in those kids’ lives?
-Can we measure how it contributes to lifelong success?
+Can our sector measure how it contributes to lifelong success?
 Does it advance genuine population-level change?

 In that context, it’s okay to ask ourselves this: If a child in the third grade gets a backpack but is reading at a kindergarten level, what difference did the backpack really make?
 Which would you want for your own child: a backpack … or reading proficiency?

-In the work we do, I’ve come to realize the power of starting any of our efforts with the to-what-end question.
+In the work nonprofits, philanthropy, and government do, I’ve come to realize the power of starting any of our efforts with the to-what-end question.
 Asking this question can be powerful, especially—but not exclusively—for helping us identify where those efforts are centered on the pathway to lifelong success.
 Making to what end the driver of what we do is a key to achieving population-level change.
 Imagine doing that in the backpack program.
 Reframing the effort by asking the to-what-end question before beginning could lead to making backpack distribution part of a larger set of activities to ensure reading and math proficiency—a redistribution of resources aimed much more clearly at reading proficiency.

 Another example of this approach would be a food pantry that gets food to people who need it right then and there, but doesn’t necessarily do anything to ensure they are able to afford food when that runs out—and so they have to return to the pantry.
 Likewise with food stamps: the government’s SNAP program may keep people from starving, but it doesn’t address food insecurity over a lifetime.